-Do you ever wonder how people of Kerala say cheers?
+Do you ever wonder how the people of Kerala say cheers?
 Not yet?
-Then it will be exciting to explore the drinking culture in Kerala and how they say cheers in Malayalam while making a toast.
+Then, it will be exciting to explore the drinking culture in Kerala and how they say cheers in Malayalam while making a toast.

 Malayalam is the official language of Kerala, a southern Indian state.
 There are 36 million people who speak this language.
 If you are traveling to Kerala and want to learn about the Malayalam language, you can use the Ling app.
 This app will learn different words, their definitions, translations, synonyms, and everything quickly.

 Before learning How to say cheers in Malayalam, let’s talk about the facts of saying cheers while drinking alcohol.
 “Cheers” comes from the old French word “chiere,” which signified “head” or “face.”
 It came to indicate “gladness” in the 18th century, and it was used to show encouragement.
 Today, “cheers” is just a meaningful, clear, and concise style of toasting to those around us with the wish of good luck and health.

 Why do people clink glasses while saying cheers?
 It has been practiced for centuries as a custom.
 Also, it is believed that the sound of clinking glasses helped to please all five senses, completing the drinking experience.
 It is also done to get rid of any evil spirits or demons around you while celebrating.

 In the Malayalam dictionary, cheers can be used to wish good luck to someone or encourage them.
 In Malayalam, the word cheers can also be said as “nallatuvaraṭṭe” which means good luck, and “prēātsāhippikkān” means to encourage.
 People of Kerala say other words, too, while drinking and celebrating.
 Following is the list of some common words and their pronunciations:

 Drinks And Drinking Culture In Kerala